graham/good/README.md

               ...

 A commit history file is stored in your HOME directory so you can do some analysis of your own as well.

+In order to install good you'll need to do the following:

+    go get github.com/libgit2/git2go
+    cd $GOPATH/src/github.com/libgit2/git2go/
+    git submodule update --init # get libgit2 make install
+    go get github.com/graham/good

+If you already have git2go installed you'll only need the last line.

+Then just go to directory of your choice and run good.